Content management product guide¶

 You can use these characteristics in combination with system features to create the most comprehensive and functional digital presence for your organization.

-When a content item is created and published, it is assigned a place in the Content Tree, designated by a Location ID.
-A single content item can have more than one Location ID, which means that the same content can be found on different branches of the tree.
+When a content item is created and published, it's assigned a place in the content tree, designated by a location ID.
+A single content item can have more than one location ID, which means that the same content can be found on different branches of the tree.
 However, a single location can have only one content item assigned to it.

 Locations can be used to control the availability of content items to end users: you can hide specific locations of a content item, while others remain available.
 By swapping locations, you can immediately replace an obsolete version of a content item with an updated one.

 Content items can have several versions.
 By default, there are three version statuses available: draft, published, and archived.
-Before they are published, drafts can be routed between different user roles for review and approval.
+Before they're published, drafts can be routed between different user roles for review and approval.

 Editors can compare different content item versions by using the Compare versions feature.